artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 end
 ```

-Then run `pod install` in the Example dir, which will bring all the React Native deps into your project.
+Then run `bundle exec pod install` in the Example dir, which will bring all the React Native deps into your project.

 We need some native code to represent our Welcome component from the React Native template.
 So create two new files in
 `Pod/Classes`: